johnpottergr/johnpottergr.github.io/blog/6-19-2025-think-like-a-systems engineer.md

 These are more than thought experiments, they're prototypes waiting to be built.

 ## A New Visibility Layer
 Citation Score won’t replace SEO.
-But it adds a new lens—focused not on how you perform in search, but on whether you exist in the answer.
-As AI agents become the default research layer for consumers and professionals alike, that’s a visibility gap too important to ignore.
+But it changes the focus, replacing "how you perform in search" with "do you exist in the answer".
+As AI agents become the default research layer for consumers, that’s a visibility gap too important to ignore.